 Sharks!
 Just mention that word and it may conjure up images of a scene from the movie Jaws.
-Recent reports of shark attacks along Florida's East Coast perhaps make us even more likely to have an adverse reaction.
+Reports of shark attacks along Florida's East Coast perhaps make us even more likely to have an adverse reaction.
 That is all perfectly natural, but experts are saying not to panic.

 In another comparison, there were six lightning fatalities within the state and no shark fatalities.
 Even bees, wasps, and snakes kill more people each year than sharks.